|Department of Astronomy/Institute

 OK, I admit it, the photo above was taken ca. 1985.
 I really look like the photos below now:

 I have taught a number of Astronomy courses for non-majors, majors, and graduate students while at Boston University.
-During Fall semester 2011, I taught in the Core Curriculum of the College of Arts and Sciences, as I have done most years since 1989.
+During Fall semester 2014, I taught in the Core Curriculum of the College of Arts and Sciences, as I have done most years since 1989.
 The course is CC 105, The Evolution of the Universe and the Earth.
 I was the lead architect of the course, but a number of other professors contributed substantially.
+For many years, including 2013 and 2014, I was the lead instructor of the course.
+In 2013-2014 I also served as an associate director of the Core program.

-In Spring semester 2012, I will teach for the 4th straight year AS109 Cosmology, an introductory course for mostly non-science majors.
+In Spring semester 2014, I taught for the 6th straight year AS109 Cosmology, an introductory course for mostly non-science majors.
 I have written a textbook for the course entitled From Nothing to Everything: The Story of Our Universe, the e-book version of which you can download without charge.
 My effort while writing and updating the book has been partially supported by a grant from the National Science Foundation.

 I compose pop songs for the course and perform them in my lectures.
 I have recorded, and converted to MP3 format for downloading, a number of my science songs.
 I also perform the songs at astronomical meetings and parties, and at the annual College of Arts and Sciences/Core Curriculum Talent Review.
 I have composed and recorded several dozen other songs unrelated to science as well.
 Most of these are available at soundclick.com.

-I am the proud recipient of the 1998 Gitner Award for Distinguished Teaching, given by the College of Arts and Sciences.
+I am the proud recipient of a 2014 Metcalf Award for Excellence in Teaching by Boston University.
+Earlier, in 1998, I was honored with the Gitner Award for Distinguished Teaching by the College of Arts and Sciences.
 In 1999, Phi Beta Kappa, Epsilon chapter of Massachusetts at Boston University bestowed honorary membership on me.
 In 2003, I was given the honorary title of Distinguished Member of the National Society of Collegiate Scholars.

 Note: Rather than read the following brief synopsis, you can go to the main website for my group's research program.